wagga40/Zircolite/docs/Usage.md

 ```

 Where :

 - `--events` is a filename or a directory containing the logs you want to analyse (`--evtx` and `-e` can be used instade of `--events`) .
 Zircolite support the following format : EVTX, XML, JSON (one event per line), JSON Array (one big array), EVTXTRACT, CSV, Auditd, Sysmon for Linux
 - `--ruleset` is a file or directory containing the Sigma rules to use for detection.
 Zircolite as its own format called "Zircolite ruleset" where all the rules are in one JSON file.
 However, as of version *2.20.0*, Zircolite can directly use Sigma rules in YAML format (YAML file or Directory containing the YAML files)

-Multiple rulesets can be specified, results can be per-ruleset or combined (with `--combine-ruleset` or `-cr`) :
+Multiple rulesets can be specified, results can be per-ruleset or combined (with `--combine-rulesets` or `-cr`) :

 ```shell
 # Example with a Zircolite ruleset and a Sigma rule.
 Results will be displayed per-ruleset